Many neighborhoods. One community.

 Lexington-Hamline: The Lex-Ham neighborhood is bounded by University Avenue, Lexington Parkway, and Summit and Hamline Avenues.
 The Lexington-Hamline Community Council was established in 1969 as the first neighborhood organization in Saint Paul.
 It continues to be the cornerstone for organizing and serving the residents living in this neighborhood, and has representation on our Board.

 Midway: Union Park includes the area between University Avenue and I-94 from Lexington to Fairview Avenues.
-Commonly known as part of the Midway, this highly commercial neighborhood borders the Green Line light rail and is home to a variety of shops, restaurants, and services, and includes the site of the future Major League Soccer stadium.
+Commonly known as part of the Midway, this highly commercial neighborhood borders the Green Line light rail and is home to a variety of shops, restaurants, and services, and includes the Minnesota United Major League Soccer stadium, Allianz Field.

 Merriam Park: Constituting a large portion of the Union Park area, the Merriam Park neighborhood lies west of Snelling Avenue and stretches west to the park that bears its name.
 Merriam Park was actually one of the Twin Cities’ first suburbs, located a couple of trolley stops outside of early Saint Paul.